chaincodelabs/lightning-scavenger-hunt/README.md

 Once you have successfully completed your custom route payment, submit the following in the [submissions](/submissions) directory:
-* `003-paymenthash.txt`: the hex encoded payment hash of your payment.
+* `003-preimage.txt`: the hex encoded preimage of your payment.

-Note: you need to submit the payment hash (not the preimage), which is used to check whether the payment has propagated along the correct route.

 ## Admin Infrastructure